 Orange blossom water - I'm lucky to have a store in town that specializes in incredible Mediterranean foods, so I was able to find a bottle of orange blossom water locally.
-You can also purchase it here.
+You can also purchase it here (affiliate link).
 It's certainly possible to omit it from the recipe, but it does add a wonderful floral layer that you can't get from orange zest alone.

-Shaping the pastries - To cut the dough into circles, I used a 3 ¼ inch cookie cutter from my set of concentric circle cutters.
+Shaping the pastries - To cut the dough into circles, I used a 3 ¼ inch cookie cutter from my set of concentric circle cutters (affiliate link).
 You could also use a drinking glass or the ring from a wide mouth mason jar in a pinch.

 Turbinado sugar - Turbinado, or raw sugar, is a coarse golden-brown sugar that you might know from the little tan "sugar in the raw" packets at restaurants and coffee shops in the US.
 The grains are big enough to provide a nice crunch and sparkle to the top of sweet breads such as these.
-The next time you're out for a meal or drink, save a few extra sugar packets for your next baking adventure!
-You can also source it here.
+You can often find it in the baking aisle at your grocery store.
+You can also source it here (affiliate link).

 Strawberry Cream Cheese Brioche Pastries with Orange Blossom WaterPrint Recipe Pin Recipe